mszeu/PayShieldPressureTest/README.md

 **--jk** gets Instantaneous Health Check Status using **JK** command.

+**--pingen** Generates a random PIN encrypted under the LMK using **JA** command.
+It requires a Keyblock AES LMK.

 **--randgen** Generates a random value 8 bytes long using **N0** command.

 **--b2** Echoes received data, specified through the **--echo** parameter, back to the user.

 **--ecc** Generates an ECC public/private key pair using the Elliptic Curve algorithm.
-By default, the curve used is NIST P-521, the exportability is 'S' (Sensitive) and the key usage is 'S' (Only digital signature).
+By default, the curve used is NIST P-521, the exportability is 'S' (Sensitive), and the key usage is 'S' (Only digital signature).
 Use the parameters **--ecc-curve**, **--key-use** and **--key-exportability** to change the default values.